Praqma/LearnKubernetes/henrik/apiEventTrigger/README.md

 ## If we have an external service that needs to be in sync with what our cluster is serving, we need a method to get notified when changes happens and react on them.

 ### A small example
-kubectl get has an events function that gives us all the events in the namespace default.
+This a a poor mans version of an eventlistener.
+There are examples online written in Go and Java that tabs directly into the api server. kubectl get has an events function that gives us all the events in the namespace default.
 We can specify another namespace if we want with --namespace=[namespace-name].
 By giving it the --watch flag, we will keep getting events, when they happens in the cluster.
 Now, we only want new events when we start our script, so using --watch-only=true will give us that.

 By using awk on the output, we can react on the output from kubectl and call commands based on that.